influxdata/telegraf/plugins/inputs/vsphere/README-VSAN.md

 * `vsan_cluster_include` defines a list of inventory paths that will be used to select a portion of vSAN clusters. vSAN metrics are only collected on cluster level.
 Therefore, use the same way as inventory paths for [vsphere's clusters](README.md#inventory-paths)

+* Many vCenter environments use self-signed certificates.
+Be sure to update the bottom portion of the above configuration and provide proper values for all applicable SSL Config settings that apply in your vSphere environment.
+In some environments, setting insecure_skip_verify = true will be necessary when the SSL certificates are not available.

+* To ensure consistent collection in larger vSphere environments you may need to increase concurrency for the plugin.
+Use the collect_concurrency setting to control concurrency.
+Set collect_concurrency to the number of virtual machines divided by 1500 and rounded up to the nearest integer.
+For example, for 1200 VMs use 1 and for 2300 VMs use 2.

 ## Measurements & Fields